jzwood/Tunnel-VR/README.md

 - There are only two sources of control in this game.
 Head orientation which will change camera orientation and forward movement.

-- Pressing "q" will move camera forward only if there is not a wall in the way.
+- For desktop and Oculus, Pressing any key will move camera forward but only if there is not a wall blocking the way.

+- (Tapping the screen moves a player forward for mobile.)

+- Disclaimer: The stereo-vision has been optimized for Oculus Rift, therefore, by default, this game will not view correctly on Google Cardboard.

 ## Options